homm/image-codecs-bench/Notes.md

 ### Speed 5 comparing to 1

 DSSIM is quite stable, almost to cases with drop more than 0.01.
 Size difference from 2% to -0.5%.
-Also noticed signifficant inconsistency in coding performance for different quality settings.
+Also noticed significant inconsistency in coding performance for different q settings.
 For example, giving s=5, the performance better 2.36 times for compression with q=44, than for q=10.
 For s=1, the same ratio is 3.4x.

-Speed 5 is recomended for offline compression.
+Speed 5 is recommended for offline compression.
 All levels below that don't make sense.

+### Speed 7 vs 6

+This and next levels have problems with picture quality: missing parts on high q on artworks, pixilation in gradients on photos.
+As a result, can be even more compact.

+### Speed 8 vs 7

+Has significant drop in quality and compression level.
+Not recommended.

+### Speed 9 vs 8

+Dramatically larger file size for artworks even with worse DSSIM.
+Not recommended at all.